superfly/docs/blueprints/ollama-fly-gpus.html.md

 fly launch --flycast
 ```

 The `--flycast` flag will make your application private.
-To access your application, you'll use the address `http://<your-app>.flycast` and ensure you're connected over your Wireguard VPN.
+To access your application, you'll use the address `http://<your-app>.flycast` and ensure you're connected over your WireGuard VPN.
 This will work in both production and local development.
 More on this later.

 Now that your app is launched, let's download some Ollama models.
 First, SSH into one of your Fly Machines like so: